liyifo/SemTon/README.md

 conda env create -f environment.yml
 ```

-### Datasets
+## Datasets

-We have disclosed the details of the dataset along with examples in the Appendix.
+We have disclosed the details of the dataset along with examples, and conducted detailed analyses in the paper.

 Here, we extracted 50 complete samples   in each of RSJ1 and SZY for reference.
 Please go to the `data` folder to view them.

 The full datasets will be made publicly avail able once the manuscript is accepted.